-25 15.
-A person has a legally enforceable right to be given access to an agency's documents in accordance with this Act.
+- 20 16.
+(1) A person has a legally enforceable right to be given access to an agency's documents in accordance with this Act. - (2) The right conferred on a person in respect of a local authority's documents extends only to such of the local authority's documents as concern the person's personal affairs.

-Applications for access
+25 Applications for access to agencies' documents

-- 16. An application for access to an agency's document- - (a) shall be in writing; and - 30 (b) shall specify that it is made under this Act; and - (c) shall be accompanied by such application fee as the agency may determine; and - (d) shall identify the document (whether by reference to a specified document or to a document of a specified kind) to which the applicant wishes to be given access; and - (e) shall specify an address in Australia to which notices under this Act should be sent; and - (f) shall be lodged at an office of the agency, and may request that access to the document be given in a particular form referred to in section 26.
+- 17. An application for access to an agency's document- - (a) shall be in writing; and - (b) shall specify that it is made under this Act; and - (c) shall be accompanied by such application fee as the agency may determine; and - (d) shall contain such information as is reasonably necessary to enable the document to be identified; and - (e) shall specify an address in Australia to which notices under this Act should be sent; and - 35 (f) shall be lodged at an office of the agency, and may request that access to the document be given in a particular form referred to in section 27.